sandialabs/toyplot/docs/ethos.rst

 =================

-What began as a quick workaround to reduce the size of animated figures in IPython quickly grew into Toyplot, "the kid-sized plotting toolkit with grownup-sized goals".
+What began as a quick workaround to reduce the size of animated figures in Jupyter notebooks quickly grew into Toyplot, "the kid-sized plotting toolkit with grownup-sized goals".
 In a nutshell, we think that scientists and engineers should expect more from their plots, from explicit support for reproducibility and open science to greater clarity and better aesthetics.